scarlson1/pdf-langchain/DEPLOYMENT.md

    koyeb service create --config .koyeb.yaml
    ```

-## Step 5: Initialize the Database
+## Step 5: Database Initialization

+The application will automatically initialize database tables on startup.
+However, if you need to manually manage the database:

+### Automatic Initialization (Recommended)

+- Tables are created automatically when the application starts
+- Safe for production - won't drop existing data
+- No manual intervention required

+### Manual Database Management

-After deployment, you need to initialize the database:
+If you need to manually manage the database:

 1. **Access your web service**: